 About the trainer:

-Maureen Dwyer is a Karen Pryor Certified Training Partner (KPA-CTP) and believes training should be fun for both dog and owner.
+Maureen Dwyer is a Karen Pryor Certified Training Partner (KPA-CTP) and a Certified K9 Nose Work® Instructor (CNWI).
+Maureen believes training should be fun for both dog and owner.
 She earned her KPA-CTP with her training partner Abby, who was a 12-year-old Jack Russell terrier.
 Abby proved you can teach an old dog new tricks and the training enriched her life in her senior years.

 As an avid advocate and participant in K9 Nose Work®, Maureen also loves introducing new students to the activity and training them on the foundational skills for fun and competition.
 Maureen and her Australian Shepherd, Bo earned the Nose Work Level 3 (NW3) title.
-Arrow, Maureen’s foster failure, has earned his ORT (Odor Recognition Test) title and is preparing for his first Nose Work Level 1 (NW1) trial.
+Arrow, Maureen’s foster failure, has earned his ORT (Odor Recognition Test) title, Nose Work Level 1 (NW1) and Nose Work Level 2 (NW2) title.
 Arrow has also earned the AKC Canine Good Citizen (CGC) and AKC Community Canine (CGCA).

 Always curious, Maureen continues to expand her knowledge of dog training and behavior by attending seminars, workshops, and conferences in positive reinforcement training, dog behavior and K9 Nose Work®.
 Most recently Maureen attended the 2021 ADPT (Association of Professional Dog Trainers) Conference.
 Maureen enjoys training dog owners and their dogs and has an affinity for watching the canine-human bond deepen.